openstack-archive/fuel-plugin-ha-fencing/README.md

 TODO(bogdando) finish the guide, add agents and devices verification commands

-Please also note that the recommended value for the ``no-quorum-policy`` cluster property should be changed manually (after deployment is done) from ignore/stopped to suicide.
+Please also note that for clusters containing 3,5,7 or more controllers the recommended value for the ``no-quorum-policy`` cluster property should be changed manually (after deployment is done) from ignore/stopped to suicide.
 For more information on no-quorum policy, see the [Cluster Options](http://clusterlabs.org/doc/en-US/Pacemaker/1.0/html/Pacemaker_Explained/s-cluster-options.html) section in the official Pacemaker documentation.
 You can set this property by the command
 ```